Scalar embedding of temporal network trajectories: Discussion

-{\bf Acknowledgments --} LL and LAF acknowledge partial support from projects DYNDEEP (EUR2021- 122007) MISLAND (PID2020-114324GB-C22) and Maria de Maeztu (CEX2021-001164-M) funded by the MICIU/AEI/10.13039/501100011033. {NM acknowledges partial support from the National Science Foundation (grant no. 2052720), the Japan Science and Technology Agency (JST) Moonshot R\&D (grant no. JPMJMS2021), and JSPS KAKENHI (grant nos.
+{\bf Acknowledgments --} {The authors acknowledge interesting comments from three reviewers.} LL and LAF acknowledge partial support from projects DYNDEEP (EUR2021-122007), MISLAND (PID2020-114324GB-C22) and Maria de Maeztu Seal of Excellence (CEX2021-001164-M) funded by the MICIU/AEI/10.13039/501100011033. {NM acknowledges partial support from the National Science Foundation (grant no. 2052720), the Japan Science and Technology Agency (JST) Moonshot R\&D (grant no. JPMJMS2021), and JSPS KAKENHI (grant nos.
 JP 23H03414, 24K14840, and 24K030130).}\\

 {\bf Code availability --} All codes will be available upon publication at \url{https://github.com/lucaslacasa}